afkhamis/DS642-OOP/HW3/readme.md

 * $\pi$ is four times the fraction that falls in the circle.

 A serial code that uses the Monte Carlo method for computing $\pi$ is provided `pi_mc.c`.
 Write a parallel version of this program with OpenMP.

+### HW submission
+Submit a report for the followings:

+1- A description of your OpenMP implementation/s and how your serial and parallel codes scale with the number of points.

+2- Speedup plot/s and a discussion on whether or not your OpenMP code approach the ideal speedup.